Junior Jessica Vander Kooi

 * Mizzou has currently went 5-3 against top 25 teams, capturing a new school record in wins over top-25 teams in a season

-* On September 16, Mizzou defeated Texas A&M in College Station for the first time in school history, the first in 10 tries.
+* On September 16, Mizzou defeated Texas A&M in

 * Kansas State had won nine-consecutive matches over the Tigers coming into this season, and that streak was snapped on September 24 as Mizzou won at home in a three-game sweep.

 * For the first time since 1993, Mizzou also defeated then-No. 24 K-State in Manhattan, winning in five games, coming back from a two-game deficit ... the match win was also only the Tigers fifth road win all-time versus a top-25 team ... the K-State match ended with junior Jessica Vander Kooi scoring on three consecutive blocks.